 Most Comfortable Loafers: Sperry Plushwave Penny Loafers

 In general, our favorite loafers are much more comfortable than other dress shoes, but if you want an especially cozy slip-on to wear while working from home, you can’t go wrong with these Sperry Plushwave Loafers, which blend the iconic penny loafer silhouette with a well-cushioned, springy sole.
 Because these toe the line (pun intended) between dressy and casual, we recommend wearing them as part of a high-low combo of slim olive chinos, a white Oxford shirt, and a navy blazer.
+Looking for that extra comfort?
+You might want to consider wearing no-show socks under.

 Best Value Loafers: Urge Marakesh Shoes